Get

 Purring is often a sign of contentment and happiness in cats.
 If your cat purrs around you, they are likely feeling comfortable and pleased.

-However, keep in mind that purring can also be a self-soothing technique your cat uses if they are injured or stressed; if they are purring more than usual and not just when they’re with you or other loved ones, it’s a good idea to check with your vet.
+However, keep in mind that purring can also be a self-soothing technique your cat uses if they are injured or stressed; if they are purring more than usual and not just when they’re with you or other loved ones, it’s a good idea to check with a vet.

 white cat purring